Shell Houston Open

-Phil Mickelson – Phil needs the money for his joint pain forces him from the links.
+Phil Mickelson – Phil needs the money before his joint pain forces him from the links.
 Turns out his writing and acting career aren’t viable career alternatives.
 There’s no way Phil would ever fake cheer for anyone that passionately besides himself.

 Carl Pettersson – Ever wonder what happened to the mounds of food the Swedish Chef made over the years?
 Pettersson ate it.
 Ever wonder what happened to the Swedish Chef?
 Pettersson made him another causality of his powerful gut.

 Steve Stricker – Since Stricker’s playing a limited schedule this year feel free to use him whenever he’s lacing up the soft spikes.
 It’s been a great success so far.
 In three events he’s yet to finish worse than fifth.